DavisVaughan/2019-useR-workshop-design-for-humans/README.md

       - How do I implement one?
           - A crash course on S3
           - `<generic>.<method>()`
+          - Historical fun fact - hardcoded allowance for `formula` to be the dispatch arg
   - Low level implementation
       - Accepts only the required inputs, in their raw-est form
       - This is where you as the package developer shines